fardadhp/nosocomial_infections_ABM/README.md

 T0: If not known, ignore or use None.
 The program will use the date of the first event in the event_queue file as T0.

 IFCALIBRATION: If set to True, the sampling distributions will be read from *calibration/mc_parameters_ranges.csv*, otherwise, from *data/mc_parameters_ranges.csv*.
 This is in case a different set of prior distributions should be used for calibration vs. uncertainty analysis.
-The results of the simulation will be saved to *calibration* or *monte carlo* folders, respectively.
+The results of the simulations will be saved to *calibration* or *monte carlo* folders, respectively.